& OTHER THEMES

 ACEDIA: Means inertia, cynicism, refusal to begin new things.
 The Soul closes down through tiredness.
 The opposite of this is ZEAL - energy, intense experience resting in the beauty of things.
 Falling in love with everything, life, earth, trees, land, water, sky.

-ARROGANCE: (Not pride which is a good thing!) shows itself in racism, sexism, colonialism.
+ARROGANCE: (Not pride which is a good thing!) shows itself in racism, sexism, gender bias colonialism.
 "I am better than you because....."
 Rituals are needed to detox our arrogance.
 Racism has not been washed away at the level of the soul.
 After all, a soul with a superiority complex is a very small soul.

 DESPAIR: Lose hope and often self-destruction and violence towards self and others is the result.